babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Expected Behaviour:** Finality contracts MUST implement this handler with the following verification logic:

+1. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
+   - Call the rate limiting function with the finality provider's BTC public key and current block environment
+   - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded
+   - This check MUST occur before any other validation to prevent resource consumption

-1. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
+2. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
    - Use `query_grpc` to call `/babylon.btcstaking.v1.Query/FinalityProvider`
      with the `fp_pubkey_hex` parameters